 A Wealth Management firm does not limit its engagement with clients to simply investment advice.
 Proper guidance and coordination into areas such as retirement, insurance, taxes, and estate planning is equally important.

-Client assets are held at a third party custodian, such as Fidelity.
+Client assets are held at a third party custodian, such as Fidelity, Schwab, or TD Ameritrade.
 This provides clients a layer of protection for your assets, and serves as no detriment to Highwater Wealth Management.

 Highwater Wealth Management, LLC, is granted a limited power of attorney, but we never take control or possession of your assets.
 We are allowed only to manage the investment holdings (within IPS guidelines), to distribute funds to your checking account only (on a regular schedule or by request) and to deduct our quarterly fees.